 We operate a wholesale propane logistics business in the Midwest and northeastern United States.
 We purchase large volumes of propane supply from natural gas processing plants and fractionation facilities, and crude oil refineries, primarily located in the Texas and Louisiana Gulf Coast area, Canada and other international sources, and transport these volumes of propane supply by pipeline, rail or ship to our terminals and storage facilities in the Midwest and the northeastern areas of the United States.
 We identify primary suppliers as those individually representing 10% or more of our total propane supply.
-Our three primary suppliers of propane represented approximately 96% of our propane supplied during the three months ended March 31, 2008.
+Our three primary suppliers of propane, one of which is an affiliated entity, represented approximately 82% of our propane supplied during the nine months ended September 30, 2008.
 We sell propane on a wholesale basis to retail propane distributors who in turn resell propane to their retail customers.